-As a construction work company, we focus on the quality of their development, through technical excellence and innovation, while curbing construction-related environmental and social impacts, against a background of value creation for local areas and communities.
+As a company executing works, we focus on the quality of their development, through technical excellence and innovation, and on the reduction of the environmental and social impacts associated with the construction phase, in a context of value creation for the territory and local communities.

-Our value chain is at the heart of a virtuous circle in which essential resources, such as personnel, raw materials or suppliers contribute to creating shared value1 for the company and society.
-Hence, the creation of economic value for the company becomes a driver for social well-being through the construction of durable infrastructures, the promotion of sustainable mobility, as well as the training of personnel and the positive impacts which we can indirectly generate on the social and environmental performance of our supply chain.
-Community engagement activities, the professional growth of the local workforce and the technology transfer among the numerous countries where we operate help leave a lasting mark that outlives the construction phase of the work.
+Our value chain is at the centre of a virtuous circle in which essential resources, such as personnel, raw materials or suppliers contribute to the creation of shared value1 for the company and society.
+Hence, the creation of economic value for the company becomes a driver for social well-being through the construction of durable infrastructures, the promotion of sustainable mobility, as well as the training of personnel and the positive impacts that we can indirectly generate for the social and environmental performance of our supply chain.